 A. The availability of Vatican Guided tours is often limited.
 An equally convenient option is to opt for an audio guide.

 A. Yes, your Vatican Gardens tour includes skip-the-line access, allowing you to bypass long waiting lines.

 A. No. Not all Vatican tickets include access to the Vatican Gardens.
 You will have to book tickets that specifically include entry into the Vatican Gardens.

-Yes, like most religious sites, the Vatican too has a strict dress code year-round for men and women.
+A. Yes, like most religious sites, the Vatican too has a strict dress code year-round for men and women.
 All visitors must have their shoulders concealed and pants/skirts must be below the knee.

-Yes.
+A. Yes.
 Photography is permitted in the Vatican Gardens.